kellypolasek/jekyll-folio/_posts/2016-01-21-todays-post.md

 description: This is a brief post.
 categories: testing how-to-i-have-no-idea
 ---
-And then you can type in Markdown!!!
+And then you can type in Markdown!!

 *italic*
 **bold**